 Like many of our clients, you may have purchased a private long term disability (LTD) insurance plan through an independent broker.

-Another common type of long term disability is Group Disability provided as part of a benefit package through your employer.
+Another common type of long term disability is group disability.
+These policies are often provided as part of a benefit package through your employer.

 The laws that govern and control these insurance policies (and your rights) are quite different.
 In either case, you expect your insurance company to honor their obligations as stated in the policy.